 This lovely path takes you around the perimeter of the Oulton Hall estate, where you’ll walk through woodland, pass parts of the golf course including the lakes, and have some fabulous views over Rothwell.

-Parking: Depending on where you start, you could park at Springhead Park carpark (and cross the road to join the trail) or in the layby outside the church.
+Parking: Depending on where you start; Springhead Park carpark (and cross the road to join the trail just opposite the skatepark), at Rothwell Leisure Centre’s carpark and join the path through the green gate opposite the carpark entrance, or some parking in the layby outside the church.

 Accessibility: The path gets narrow in places and can get pretty muddy in wet weather, so I’d avoid buggies.